Anvika-Singh/HuskyROSTutorial/README.md

 In the same terminal, go back to the home directory by running `$ cd`.

 Then open up another terminal.
-We want to open the Gazebo simulator, run `$ roslaunch husky_gazebo husky_empty_world.launch`
+We want to open the Gazebo simulator, run `$ roslaunch husky_gazebo empty_world.launch`

-Now in the terminal where we have already sourced the package, run the command `$ rosrun ctrl_ros_tutorial husky_tutorial_planner.py`
+Now in the terminal where we have already sourced the package, run the command `$ rosrun ctrl_husky_tutorial husky_tutorial_planner.py`

 You should now see the Husky move!
 Then once it gets 10 meters away from the origin, it will stop.